Skip to content

 ctx := context.Background()

 // 1.
-Create the memory service (based on flags).
+Create memory service

 if err != nil {

-log.Fatalf("Failed to create redis memory service: %v", err)
+log.Fatalf("Failed to create memory service: %v", err)

 }

 // 2.
-Create the LLM model.
+Create model

 modelInstance := openai.New(*modelName)

 // 3.
-Create the Agent and register memory tools.
+Create Agent

 genConfig := model.GenerationConfig{